jack-luke/k8s-bootstrap/README.md

 # k8s-bootstrap

-A GitLab CI pipeline that provisions a K3s Kubernetes cluster, and configured GitOps-based application deployment with Flux.
+A GitLab CI pipeline that provisions a K3s Kubernetes cluster, and configures GitOps-based application deployment with Flux.

 ## Description
 This project consists of a GitLab CI pipeline that: